 When it comes to influencing user behavior, Apple is always thinking about innovative methods to bring to its ecosystem.
 Apple Fitness+ service has already helped many Apple users by helping them better manage their health and fitness.

 Jay Blahnik and his team at Apple Fitness+ are now exploring novel incentive design methods to enhance the Apple Fitness and health experience offering.

 The current ‘Burn Bar’ functionality on Apple Fitness+ provides an excellent benchmark for users who want to ensure that they are putting their hearts and souls into their Apple Fitness class.

-Apple’s Fitness team is now researching how they can enable a system which allows users to create their own Fitness challenge e-awards and use it for keeping each other motivated.
+Apple’s Fitness team is now researching how they can enable a system that allows users to create their own Fitness challenge e-awards and use them for keeping each other motivated.

 Completed a challenge successfully?
 You may get enough e-points to buy something at the app store or even get some form of virtual currency.